 In response, the representative from the Trademark Office acknowledged that “Mr. Tam’s sincere intent appeared to be to reclaim the word, to use it as a symbol of Asian-American pride rather than to use it as a slur.”
 However, he added, there is also “a lot of evidence in the form of Internet commentary that many Asian-Americans, even those who recognized that this was Mr. Tam’s intent, still found the use of the word as a band name offensive.”

-Closely watching this case are the owners, players, and fans of the Washington Redskins NFL football team.
-Team owner Daniel Snyder’s effort to keep six trademark registrations that were cancelled by the Trademark Office in 2014 may hinge on how the Supreme Court rules in the Slants case.
-The Redskins’ own appeal is still pending in federal court.
+Closely watching this case were the owners, players, and fans of the Washington Redskins NFL football team.
+Team owner Daniel Snyder’s effort to keep six trademark registrations that were cancelled by the Trademark Office in 2014 hinged on how the Supreme Court ruled in the Slants case.
+At the time, the Redskins’ own appeal was still pending in federal court.

-To be sure, Tam and his fellow band members don’t like to compare their case to that of the Redskins — a name that the rock group’s website says represents “a long history of oppression.”
-But at their core, both their cases speak to the subjective nature of trademarks.
+To be sure, Tam and his fellow band members didn’t like comparing their case to that of the Redskins — a name that the rock group’s website said represents “a long history of oppression.”
+But at their core, both of their cases spoke to the subjective nature of trademarks.

-On the other hand, the Supreme Court has also received briefs from some minority groups who agree with the government’s position that The Slants should not receive a trademark.
-The court is expected to issue its ruling in June of 2017.
+On the other hand, the Supreme Court also received briefs from some minority groups who agreed with the government’s position that The Slants should not receive a trademark.